danilosalvati/LARcpp/README.md

 To import this project into eclipse open a cmd prompt into the project directory and type:

     cmake -G "Eclipse CDT4 - Unix Makefiles" ./

+Then open Eclipse and import the project as a makefile project

 ### Compilation and installation